LintaoAmons/bookmarks.nvim/README.md

 ## TODO

+- [ ] more useful information when deal with corrupted json db
+- [ ] delete bookmark when browsing in telescope
+- [ ] rename bookmark in telescope
 - [ ] Global bookmarks: No matter which one is the current active list, global bookmarks will always show up.
 - [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visitedAt
 - [x] A new command to create bookmark and put it into specific bookmark list (instead current active one)
 - [ ] goto next/prev bookmark
-- [ ] delete bookmark when browsing in telescope
-- [ ] rename bookmark in telescope
 - [ ] switch to another bookmark list in telescope or switch to display all bookmarks in telescope